minaburo/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 This draft defines the way SCHC header compression can be applied to CoAP headers.
-CoAP header structure differs from IPv6 and UDP protocols since the CoAP Header is flexible header with a variable number of options themself of a variable length.
+CoAP header structure differs from IPv6 and UDP protocols since the CoAP Header is a flexible header with a variable number of options themself of a variable length.
 Another important difference is the asymmetry in the header information used for request and response messages.
 This draft takes into account the fact that a thing can play the